 Bonus content: Jacinda and Clarke paying their bill. "wow they're just like us!" 🥴 pic.twitter.com/bmziEArZVq— Joey 🧜🏻♂️ (@reinvention) May 17, 2020

-In order to boost the economy, Ardern proposed a four-day working week, and also got into talks with Australian PM Scott Morrison to introduce a 'travel bubble' and a coronavirus-safe plan to open borders and encourage trade.
+In order to boost the economy, Ardern also proposed a four-day working week and got into talks with Australian PM Scott Morrison to introduce a 'travel bubble' and a coronavirus-safe plan to open borders and encourage trade.

 Ardern managed to lead her country to safety during a global pandemic that has crumbled some of the world's leading economies.
 Her tools were scientific approach, clear communication, and keeping compassion at the core of decision-making.
 And that's something most world leaders would do well to learn from.